KISHORENARAYANANSR/EXPERIMENT-07-CONFIGURING-NETWORK-SERVER-FOR-CONNECTING-GATEWAY-AND-END-NODE-/README.md

- ### EXPERIMENT -07 CONFIGURING NETWORK SERVER FOR CONNECTING GATEWAY AND END NODE
+ # EXPERIMENT -07 CONFIGURING NETWORK SERVER FOR CONNECTING GATEWAY AND END NODE
+## Name: KISHORE NARAYANAN S R
+## Reg.no:212223110023

 ## Aim: To  configure  the Network server and end device for traferring data on the network
 ## Components required: end node stm 32 development kit , dragino LPS8, network server